Freedom of religion in Tajikistan: Religious demography

 The country of Tajikistan has an area of 55300 sqmi and a population of more than 7 million people, although it is difficult to determine an accurate figure due to absence of birth registrations in some rural areas.

 In 2020, 97.45% of the population were Muslim (Mainly Sunni), 1.67% had no religion and 0.69% were Christian; the largest non-Muslim groups include Russian Orthodox, Baptists, Roman Catholics, Seventh-day Adventists, Jehovah's Witnesses, Lutherans, Baha'is, Zoroastrians and Jews.

 Situation in the early 2000s

 This article is informed by the US State Dept 2007 report.
 Later reports are available.

 The degree of religious observance varies widely.
 Overall, active observance of Islam appears to be increasing steadily, especially among previously less observant city residents.
 The majority of Muslim inhabitants (approximately 87% of the population) are of the Hanafi school of Sunni Islam.
 Approximately 10% of Muslims are Shi'a, the majority of whom are Ismailis.
 Most Ismailis reside in the remote eastern Gorno-Badakhshan region as well as certain districts of the southern Khatlon region and in Dushanbe, the capital.
 In 2006 a new unregistered Islamic group of the Salafi sect began worshipping in Friday mosques in Dushanbe, Sughd, and Khatlon.
-An estimated 5,000 Salafis practice in Dushanbe without interference from other Muslims or the Government.
+By 2023, the Salafi movement was illegal throughout the country.